Diagnosing invasive lobular carcinoma

-Removing the cancer and small portion of healthy tissue.
+Removing the cancer and a small portion of healthy tissue.
 Called a lumpectomy (wide local excision), this procedure allows you to keep most of your breast tissue.

 The surgeon removes the tumor itself, as well as a margin of normal tissue surrounding the tumor to make sure all the cancer that can be removed is taken out.

 Sentinel lymph node biopsy.
-To determine whether cancer has spread to the lymph nodes near your breast, your surgeon identifies the first lymph nodes that receive the lymph drainage from your cancer.
+To determine whether cancer has spread to the lymph nodes near your breast, your surgeon identifies the first few lymph nodes that receive the lymph drainage from your cancer.
 These lymph nodes are removed and tested for breast cancer cells (sentinel node biopsy).